Object SnappingΒΆ

 </Shape>

-action is expected to return an array of snapping
+The getSnappingGuide action is expected to return an array of snapping

 hints.
 Each snapping hint is composed of an object of type SnappingData: